HardoMX/nvim/README.md

 # Hardo's neovim config; "hvim"

 ### Features:
-- (Soon) Lazyloading for fast startup
+- Around one second startup or less
 - Nice-looking (Nordic theme)
 - A complete, but pretty simple package, whith an easy (soon<sup>tm</sup>) to read/use structure